holepunchto/hypercore/README.md

 * **Modular.** Hypercore aims to do one thing and one thing well - distributing a stream of data.

 Note that the latest release is Hypercore 10, which adds support for truncate and many other things.
-Version 10 is not compatible with earlier versions (9 and earlier), but is considered LTS, meaning it's forward storage and wire protocol compat with future versions.
+Version 10 is not compatible with earlier versions (9 and earlier), but is considered LTS, meaning the storage format and wire protocol is forward compatible with future versions.

 ## Install